-Both programs have specific student organizations that advocate on students' behalf, and maintain a close relationship with the school's administrators.
+Both BBA and MBA programs have specific student organizations that advocate on students' behalf, and maintain close relationships with school administrators.

 All School of Business administrators have an opendoor policy, welcoming students, prospective students, and alumni to walk in at any time to chat, share ideas, get advice, or just to say hello.
 Please stop by when you can!